joyceovalle/website/teaching.md

 ## Classroom Experience

 - **Teaching Assistant (Classroom Instruction)**
   *Analytical Methods for Global Policy Studies*, LBJ School of Public Affairs, The University of Texas at Austin (Professor Ji Ma)
-  Led in-class sessions; designed and taught modules on theoretical frameworks, qualitative analysis, and data visualization; guided team projects; held office hours; and provided detailed feedback on written and applied work.
+  Led in- person teaching sessions; designed and taught modules on theoretical frameworks, qualitative analysis, and data visualization; guided team projects; held office hours; and provided detailed feedback on written and applied work.

 - **Grading Assistant (Assessment and Feedback)**
   *Writing and Communications in Public Policy*, LBJ School of Public Affairs, The University of Texas at Austin (Professor Mike O’Connor)